hkotb/fastpace/web_server/README.md

     </table>

     - Best Extracted Motif Scores:
-        - Sig: The significance score of the motif with the highest P-value in the dataset.
+        - Sig: The significance score of the motif with the highest p-value in the dataset.
-        - P-value: The highest P-value of a motif in the dataset..
+        - P-value: The highest p-value of a motif in the dataset.
         - Instances: Number of peptides matching the motif.
         - Coverage:  Number of matches Percentage in the total number of peptides in the dataset.
     - Sequence Logo: Displaying the peptide with the highest residue score in its similarity matrix.
 It can be downloaded in SVG and PNG formats.

-- Downloads Section: This section
+- Downloads Section: This section provides the results in downloadable formats:

     <table align="center">
     <thead>